sdpython/onnx-extended/_doc/tutorial/reference_evaluator.rst

 CReferenceEvaluator
 ===================

-Class :class:`CReferenceEvaluator <onnx_extende.reference.CReferenceEvaluator>`
+Class :class:`CReferenceEvaluator <onnx_extended.reference.CReferenceEvaluator>`
-extends :epkg:`ReferenceEvaluator` with custom operators implemented in C++ in order to speed up the evaluation of this python runtime.
+extends :class:`onnx.reference.ReferenceEvaluator` with custom operators implemented in C++ in order to speed up the evaluation of this python runtime.
 This class works as a replacement of ReferenceEvaluator.
 It rewrites the following kernels: